berkinpolat/http-based-room-reservation/README.md

 ## Activity Server

 The server starts out with empty set of activities, and it also maintains a simple database.
-It must support several kinds of GET requests:
+It supports several kinds of GET requests:

 **/add?name=activityname:** Adds a new activity.
-If the activity is already added, this server should return an HTTP 403 Forbidden message indicating that the activity already exists in the database.
+If the activity is already added, this server returns an HTTP 403 Forbidden message indicating that the activity already exists in the database.
 Otherwise, it adds the activity to the database, and sends back a 200 OK message including an HTML file in the body that informs that the activity is added.

 **/remove?name=activityname:** Removes the activity with name=activityname.
 If the activity exists, it removes the activity from the database and sends back HTTP 200 OK message (including relevant info in the body as an HTML object).
 If the activity doesn’t exist, then it sends back an HTTP 403 Forbidden message.

 **/check?name=activityname:** Checks whether there exists an activity with name=activityname.
 If the activity exists, it sends back an HTTP 200 OK message, otherwise it sends HTTP 404 Not Found message.
 ## Reservation Server

 This server is for reserving rooms for activities, and it also maintains a simple database.
 End users will only access this server.
-It must support several kinds of GET requests:
+It supports several kinds of GET requests:

 **/reserve?room=roomname&activity=activityname&day=x&hour=y&duration=z:** When this request is received, the server first checks whether there exists an activity with name activityname by contacting the Activity Server.
 If no such activity exists it sends back an HTTP 404 Not Found message.
 If exists, then it contacts with the Room Server and tries to reserve the room for the specified date / hour / duration.
 If any of the input is invalid, it sends back an HTTP 400 Bad Request message.
 If all the inputs are valid, then it either reserves the room and sends back an HTTP 200 OK message, or it sends back an HTTP 403 Forbidden message indicating that the room is not available.
 If the room is reserved, a reservation_id is generated (which can be an integer), and an entry is stored for the reservation_id.